 The Program on Law & Government

 The LLM Program in Law & Government, which was founded in 1998, offers students an opportunity to pursue graduate legal work on U.S. public law.
 It is a 24-credit degree program which students can choose to pursue full-time (and complete in one year) or part-time (and complete at their own pace).
-The flexible LLM curriculum encourages students to design courses of study in the broad areas of civil and constitutional rights, business and financial regulation, and administrative law and regulatory practice (including health law and policy, labor and employment law and policy, intellectual property and information policy, environmental law and policy, and immigration law and policy).
+The flexible LLM curriculum encourages students to design courses of study in the broad areas of civil and constitutional rights, business and financial regulation, and administrative law and regulatory practice.

 Founded with the enthusiastic support of Mrs. Thurgood Marshall and the late Mrs. William Brennan, the Marshall-Brennan Constitutional Literacy Project mobilizes talented JD and LLM students to teach a course on the U.S. Constitution in the public high schools of the District of Columbia and Maryland.
 Since its inception in 1999, the Project has developed chapters in law schools and states across the country.